 The Inventions and Proprietary Information Agreement (IPIA) is a contract between an individual and MIT that transfers ownership of certain intellectual property assets from the individual to MIT.
 Each faculty member, academic and sponsored research staff (including visitors, fellows, and research affiliates), graduate student (including fellows), and person participating in an MIT research program is required to sign the IPIA per MIT’s Intellectual Property Policy.
 See MIT’s Policies & Procedures 13.1.4 Inventions and Proprietary Information Agreements.

 The IPIA obligates individual inventors to:

-- disclose certain inventions to the TLO;
+- disclose certain inventions, software, mask works, and tangible property to the TLO;

 The IPIA transfers only certain intellectual property assets to MIT—those which would be owned by the Institute per our Intellectual Property Policy, which is deliberately narrow.